 The most worrisome factors for you are likely to be the difficulty of finding pet-sitters and boarding facilities when you travel, some loss of control in your life due to the added responsibility, more difficult interacting with family and friends, more worry, less time for social life, added costs and interference with your work life. (ref)

 Probably the least important fact for you to worry about is your ability to perform the procedures that will be involved.
 None of these procedures are that difficult to master and there are plenty of cat owners and veterinary staff willing to instruct you.
 If you live in an isolated area, the Internet is full of instructional videos.

 "No Man Is An Island" .
 People do not thrive in isolation, particularly when they are confronted by illness in those they love.
 So go find your support network – the people that care about you and your cat.
 The Web will lead you to many support sites, your veterinarian can tell you of other cat owners facing the same situation with their cat.

 Try not to be motivated by guilty feeling that you were in some way responsible for your cat’s diabetes.
 Dr. Vicki Rackner wrote an excellent article on caregiver support.
-You can read it here or visit her through this link.
+You can read it here.

 There are no referees or policemen on the Web.
 As you educate yourself on the Internet, you will read many conflicting opinions as to what you should or should not do for your cat.
 You will see advertisements of miraculous diabetes cures and owners who swear that this or that cured their cat.
 You will find veterinarians hyping mystical procedures and extracts of rare plants that only grow in isolated valleys of the Himalayas, etc.